 Articles in Canadian Journal of Economics and Political Science, Encyclopedia of Canada.

-In the decade between his graduate work at UT and the beginning of his teaching career there, it appears that Easterbrook returned as a visiting lecturer for a year or two at some point in the early 1940’s, perhaps in connection with his Guggenheim:
+In the decade between his graduate work at UT and the beginning of his teaching career there, Easterbrook returned as a visiting lecturer for a year in the early 1940’s in connection with his Guggenheim: